 Peptide A or the “A-chain”, is the first peptide in proinsulin.
 It remains in the structure of the molecule until the proinsulin converts to insulin.
 The second peptide – peptide “B” – does the same.
 Peptide A and peptide B are connected by the C-chain, but the connection between peptide A and the connecting C-chain is much stronger than that between peptide B and the “C-chain”.

-Peptide B is a chain of amino acids that is slightly shorter than that of peptide A. The connection between peptide B and the C-chain is weaker than that between peptide A and the C-chain; however, the connection between peptide B and the chain is recognised as one of the best conserved biochemical structures throughout evolution and is thought to be critical to the formation of insulin from proinsulin.
+Peptide B is a chain of amino acids that is slightly shorter than that of peptide A. The connection between peptide B and the C-chain is weaker than that between peptide A and the C-chain; however, the connection between peptide B and the chain is recognized as one of the best conserved biochemical structures throughout evolution and is thought to be critical to the formation of insulin from proinsulin.

 The C-chain is the chain that connects peptide A and peptide B. However, when proinsulin converts to insulin, the C-chain is lost and becomes three di-sulphide bonds; two bonds between peptide A and peptide B and one within peptide A itself.
 The structure of the C-chain in proinsulin and its connections to peptide A and peptide B are critical to the formation of healthy mature insulin through the set up of these three di-sulphide bonds from the C-chain.